 Students transferring to Northeastern University in F-1 status from another institution or changing their degree level at Northeastern may stay in the U.S. or travel between programs.
 And, they may enter the U.S. more than 30 days before the new program start date listed on your I-20.

-- Valid passport with an official F-1 visa sticker
+- Valid passport with an official F-1 visa stamp

 - Your original I-20 issued by Northeastern University

 - Financial documents

 At the U.S. port of entry, you will be required to present your passport and I-20 to the immigration officer who will stamp your passport.
 In most cases, the officer notes “D/S” (Duration of Status) on your passport pages.
 This means you are allowed to stay in the U.S. for the length of time indicated on your I-20, provided that you maintain full-time enrollment and a valid F-1 visa status.
 Ensure your passport is properly stamped before exiting the immigration inspection area.
 Do not enter the U.S. in visitor status (B-1/B-2, WT, or WB).
 This status does not permit full-time study in the U.S. After your arrival, print your Admission (I-94) number at cbp.gov/I94 and keep a copy of all travel documents (I-94 information, F-1 visa, and I-20) for your personal records.
 Ensure your I-94 print out contains the correct information, including F-1 visa status and “Duration of Status.”